Millennium Dome at dusk - QA Photos/NMEC

 The projects already announced include:

-Oral History: a permanent digital database of people’s strongest memories, in partnership with The British Library and BBC Local Radio.
+Oral History: a permanent digital database of people’s strongest memories, in partnership with The British Library and Local Radio.
 The largest social history project yet, with recordings made throughout the country and at The Dome.

 Our Town’s Story: the history of a different town or region will be told every day in The Dome.
 Children, students and people of all ages will be invited to develop the story of their town using performing and visual arts and creative technology.